-- O By June 6, 2023 at 4pm CET (first session exam period) students submit the thesis manuscript in electronic format (including raw data) on the electronic thesis platform (https://matix.imbrsea.eu).
-Upon submission, students receive an email of confirmation.
-Students who did not manage to submit the thesis manuscript by the deadline have a second opportunity on August 1, 2023 at 4pm CET (second session exam period). - Week 2 & 3 of June: - The Coordination Office sends the thesis manuscript and thesis evaluation forms to the Examination/Reading Committee.
-Each thesis is evaluated by at least 2 evaluators from the Committee.
-The members of the Examination/Reading Committee are decided by the IMBRSea Programme Board and must belong to the IMBRSea consortium partner universities. - The thesis promotor and supervisor is/are invited to evaluate the general work performance of the student. - All above mentioned actions are carried out through the online thesis platform (https://matix.imbrsea.eu). - By June 25, 2023, presentations should be submitted.
-Detailed instructions will be shared in due time. - June 26 to June 30, 2023: All students are expected to be physically present during the Annual Symposium.
-At this symposium each thesis is presented through an oral presentation, followed by a defense before a Jury and a debate including the public present.
+- evaluators from the Committee.
+The members of the Examination/Reading Committee are decided by the IMBRSea Programme Board and must belong to the IMBRSea consortium partner universities. - The thesis promotor and supervisor is/are invited to evaluate the general work performance of the student. - All above mentioned actions are carried out through the online thesis platform (https://matix.imbrsea.eu). - By June 30th, 2024, presentations should be submitted.
+Detailed instructions will be shared in due time. - July 1st to July 5th, 2024: All students are expected to be physically present during the Annual Symposium.
+At this symposium, each thesis is presented through an oral presentation, followed by a defense before a Jury and a debate including the public present.
 Thesis presentations are evaluated by a Jury of at least three members. - The IMBRSea Examination Board uses all presentation and thesis feedback reports to assign a final score.